Lauren has a broad litigation practice focusing on constitutional and administrative law. Lauren has a special interest in Charter issues.

 In 2020-2021, Lauren was a law clerk to the Honourable Justice Ann Marie McDonald at the Federal Court of Canada.
 As a law clerk at the Federal Court, Lauren had the opportunity to work on a wide variety of cases including Class Actions, Intellectual Property, Indigenous Law, and Immigration Law.

-Lauren has represented clients at the BC Supreme Court, BC Provincial Court, and in BC Human Rights Tribunal matters.
-Lauren is passionate about access to justice issues and advocating for clients.
-In her undergraduate degree, Lauren worked as a research assistant for the First Nations and Indigenous Studies and specialized in Black history during the Reconstruction Era.
+In her undergraduate degree, Lauren worked as a research assistant for the First Nations and Indigenous Studies Department and specialized in Black history during the Reconstruction Era.
 As a result, Lauren understands how the law can impact marginalized communities.

 Professional & Community Involvement